module-federation/module-federation-examples/README.md

 # Module Federation Examples

-This repository is to showcase examples on Webpack 5's new Module Federation can be used.
+This repository is to showcase examples of how Webpack 5's new Module Federation can be used.

 | If you need **support**, consider looking at my sponsor profile [https://github.com/sponsors/ScriptedAlchemy](https://module-federation.github.io/redirect?utm_source=ModuleFederationExamples&utm_medium=https://github.com/sponsors/ScriptedAlchemy&utm_campaign=sponsor_link) | For companies that require consultations, contact me on twitter or email (on github profile)                                                                                                                                                                                               |
 | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |